 The U.S. Census Bureau recently released figures that showed local volunteer counselors donated more than 70 hours in a two-month period to assist 94 Shelby County residents with questions regarding insurance needs.

-Volunteer SHIP counselors include Kathy McFarland and Marlene Terrell.
+Volunteer SHIP counselors include Kathy McFarland.
 They may be contacted by calling Senior Services, 317-398-0127.